 He is skilled in Healthcare Consulting, Clinical Research, Medical Education, Life Sciences, and Medicine.
 A strong education professional with a MHCM focused in Health/Health Care Administration/Management from Harvard University School of Public Health.
 Is a board-certified gastroenterologist with a PhD in macrophage immunology from Oxford University and has clinical and research expertise in Inflammatory Bowel Disease.

-DR RAMNEEK AHLUWALIA
+Professor RAMNEEK AHLUWALIA

 Chief Executive Officer (CEO) of HIGHER HEALTH

-DR RAMNEEK AHLUWALIAChief Executive Officer (CEO) of HIGHER HEALTH
+Professor RAMNEEK AHLUWALIAChief Executive Officer (CEO) of HIGHER HEALTH

 Dr Ahluwalia a is a seasoned, trained and qualified Medical doctor MBChB with over three years post graduate training in Internal Medicine (DNB).
 He is a registered Medical Practitioner with the three National Medical Councils of India, Mauritius & South Africa.